-Toxe is a Swedish musican crafting some of the most stomach-churning music productions, innovative drum patterns and lovelorn melodies in the scene and somehow she always find a way to make it sound all her own.
-Her debut EP, Muscle Memory, was released on Staycore in October 2015.
-On the five tracks of this release she clashed boulder-heavy rhythms against intricate details painting a picture very human and emotional, developing a very distinctive sound.
+Toxe is a Swedish musican crafting some of the most stomach-churning music productions, innovative drum patterns and lovelorn melodies in the scene.
+Somehow she always finds a way to make it sound all her own.
+The artist debuted in 2015 with the Muscle Memory EP on Staycore, followed by Morning Story via Vinyl Factory.
+In June 2018 Toxe released her latest Blinks EP on PAN.

-"There’s a delicacy to the DJ sets by Toxe—not a fragile delicacy, but the kind you’d associate with an Olympic rhythmic gymnast, whose twirls only seem light and graceful because of the immense muscular power behind them. “ – Aimee Cliff, The Fader
+"There’s a delicacy to the DJ sets by Toxe—not a fragile delicacy, but the kind you’d associate with an Olympic rhythmic gymnast, whose twirls only seem light and graceful because of the immense muscular power behind them."
+(The Fader)

 "The Vinyl Factory present the audio from Toxe’s A/V collaboration with Niclas Hille, Morning Story - three succinct parts vaulting from the grandiose baroque miniature, Crumpled - redolent of her Determina cut off the Muscle Memory EP - to a shock of bittersweet vamps and stressed electronics in the slo-mo waltz, January Circus, culminating in the naif hardstyle fulminate of Debris Hut which sounds like it escaped from the studio floor of Arca’s Mutant session."
 (Boomkat)